-17 explorers and AKF UK representatives travelled to Tajikistan for the inaugural 360 programme.
-This programme gave participants the opportunity to explore a country, meet like-minded people and learn more about the work of AKDN through witnessing, first hand, the projects on the ground and the life changing impact they are having on communities.
+In June 2019, seventeen explorers travelled to Tajikistan for AKF (UK)’s inaugural 360 programme.
+This programme gives participants the opportunity to explore a country, meet like-minded people and learn more about the work of AKDN through witnessing, first hand, the projects on the ground and the life-changing impact they are having on communities.

 The group flew first to Dushanbe, Tajikistan’s capital, where they were able to visit the Ismaili Centre and one of the few remaining Ottoman citadels, Hisar Fortress, located some 30km outside the capital.